botpress/botpress/docs/guide/docs/introduction.md

 ![Simple Pizza Bot](assets/pizzabot.gif)

-The catch is that you (or anyone else) wouldn't want to spend hundreds of hours learning and putting together all the infrastructure and boilerplate code required to get a conversational backend up and running.
+The problem is that you wouldn't want to spend hundreds of hours learning and putting together all the infrastructure and boilerplate code required to get a conversational backend up and running.
+Luckily, you don't have to.

 ## What is Botpress